 Pretoria Sailing Club – News and Membership

-Good news!
-City of Tshwane has granted us permission to enter the Club again (following the delay by a municipal strike which prevented access to the Club).
+Since City of Tshwane has granted us permission to enter the Club again (following the delay by a municipal strike which prevented access to the Club), we have been engaging in informal sailing at weekends and days when the wind allows.

-From previous emails you will be aware that we have had to comply with a long list of regulations and protocols from Government and from SAS, and so it is important that you read and understand all the points below:
+We still need to abide by the Covid 19 regulations and protocols from Government and from SAS, and so it is important that you read and understand all the points below:

 New security regulations have been introduced by the Rietvlei authorities.
 All paid-up members of the club will be issued with personalised magnetic tags which will allow them entry into the Angling Gate (the main gate).
 PLEASE USE THE LEFT LANE.
 The tags will be distributed to individual members when they are next on site.
 In addition to the tag, you will receive a window sticker for your car, which should be placed on your windscreen.